 The Sharpening Process

-Blade sharpening process begins with a thorough inspection of the blades to see if there are any defects or damage.
+The blade sharpening process begins with a thorough inspection of the blades to see if there are any defects or damage.
 The blades must then be individually cleaned and sorted in line with the type of blade.
 Once the blade has been sharpened it must be inspected once more for any defects and corrective measures must be taken before the blade is returned to the machine.

 Grinding is one of the most effective and simple techniques to sharpen your blade.
 With a variety of sharpening stones such as honing stones, ceramic stones and Japanese water stones, your blade is sharpened to perfection.
-An OEM blade manufacturer will have the expert knowledge required to grind the blade back to its original tolerance and parallelism, which will allow the operator to be able to set them in the machine once the blade is reinstalled.
+An OEM blade manufacturer will have the expert knowledge required to grind the blade back to its original tolerance and parallelism, which will allow the operator to be able to set it in the machine once the blade is reinstalled.
 They will also have the correct machinery and knowledge of what abrasive segments should be used to do a professional and thorough job.

 If your blade is blunt or dull it is no longer cutting, the machines wear parts such as bearings and hydraulic systems will be taking the wear until they break down.
 Make sure to keep an eye out for these signs as they indicate that your industrial blade needs sharpening urgently.